Slow Cooker Black Eyed Peas Recipe

 Cooked black eyed peas with ham in a slow cooker with collards and rice next to them.

-Add cajun seasoning at the end of the cooking time instead of salt.
+Make it Spicy: Add Cajun seasoning at the end of cooking instead of salt.
 (Don’t want to add anything too salty or the beans won’t soften).
-Or, add a 1/4 teaspoon of cayenne pepper at the beginning of the cooking time.
+Or add 1/4 teaspoon of cayenne pepper at the beginning of cooking.

 This recipe was developed for dry black eyed peas.
-I you were to use canned you would not need to cook as long or use as much liquid.
+If you are to use canned, you would not need to cook as long or use as much liquid.

 Plate of black eyed peas on rice with collard greens and cornbread.